 Download the discussion guide here.

-The Owlings: Book Two releases Thanksgiving week!
+The Owlings: Book Two released in 2015.
 You can buy it here.
-Get ready to meet join Josiah for a field trip to the state capitol to tour a science museum.
-He’s visited again by Gilbert and company, the talking owls, who teach Josiah some important lessons about the world — that it doesn’t exist by or for itself.
+Get ready to join Josiah for a school outing to a science museum where he’s again visited by Gilbert and the other owls.
+As Josiah and Addi set out to solve the case of a stolen lunchbox they learn some important lessons about the world — that it doesn’t exist by or for itself.

 The Owlings: Book Two also includes a short afterword for parents and a discussion guide.
 I hope this humble attempt at teaching worldview to children is a useful resource for you and your family.